It is when the potassium levels in the blood are too low.

 What are the symptoms of hypokalemia?

 Mild hypokalemia usually shows no signs or symptoms.
-In fact, symptoms usually don’t appear until your potassium levels are extremely low.
+Symptoms typically don’t appear until your potassium levels are deficient.
 A normal potassium level is 3.6-5.2 millimoles per liter (mmol / L).

 Being aware of the symptoms of hypokalemia can help.
 Call your doctor if you have these symptoms: